askap-vast/vast-pipeline/README.md

 NOTE: the connection details (host and port) are the same that you setup in [`INSTALL.md`](./INSTALL.md).
 The database/user names must not contain any spaces or dashes, so use the underscore if you want, e.g. `this_is_my_db_name`.

-3. Create the database user, database name and enabling the `Q3C` extension, by running:
+3. Create the database user and database name, by running:

 ```bash
 $:./init-tools/init-db.sh localhost 5432 postgres postgres vast vastpsw vastdb